Stock market today: Wall Street drifts near records as it heads toward a 7th straight winning week

 With the huge rallies so far, “markets all-in on infallible Fed,” strategist Michael Hartnett wrote in a BofA Global Research report.

+“Looser financial conditions have helped boost demand, business activity and employment in the service sector, and have also helped lift future output expectations higher,” said Chris Williamson, chief business economist at S&P Global Market Intelligence.

+Williamson also said a measure of pressure on inflation “remains sticky but at a level which is indicative of” inflation at the consumer level running only modestly above 2%.
+The Fed's goal is to keep inflation at roughly 2% while maximizing the job market.

-In stock markets abroad, Hong Kong’s Hang Seng index jumped 2.4%, with property developers jumping after some Chinese cities eased buying restrictions.
-The Hong Kong market has been one of the world’s worst this year, when most markets have rallied strongly, amid worries about property developers and the overall health of the Chinese economy.
+In stock markets abroad, Hong Kong’s Hang Seng index jumped 2.4%, with stocks of property developers rising after some Chinese cities eased buying restrictions.
+The Hong Kong market has been one of the world’s worst this year on worries about property developers and the overall health of the Chinese economy.

+Most other markets around the world have been strong in 2023 amid hopes for cooling inflation and anticipation for cuts to interest rates.

 AP Business Writer Elaine Kurtenbach contributed.